numenta/NAB/README.md

 There are several different use cases for NAB:

-1. If you just want to look at all the results we reported in the paper, there is no need to run anything.
+1. If you want to look at all the results we reported in the paper, there is no need to run anything.
 All the data files are in the data subdirectory and all individual detections for reported algorithms are checked in to the results subdirectory.
 Please see the README files in those locations.